 Every single day in various work environments, sexual harassment takes place.
 Sexual harassment is wrong; no matter what the situation or whom the culprit is, but oftentimes it goes unreported for the wrong reasons.
 This means the victim is generally left alone to deal with feelings of mental distress, anguish and a host of other emotions that go along with working in a hostile job environment.

-Below, I give you eight cases that did make news.
+Below, I give you eight cases that did make the news.
 The reason for their notoriety are obvious since the cases clearly have celebrity involvements; but just because one has made a name for him or herself in Hollywood, does not mean that he or she should get away with breaking the law.

 - Britney Spears: Her former bodyguard, Fernando Flores claimed that oftentimes she would flash him, invite him into her bedroom when she was naked, and do other off-handed things in several unsuccessful attempts to seduce him throughout the two months of his employment back in 2010.